valrotan/RenderEngine/README.md

 - [x] Get rid of excessive dynamic allocation
 - [x] Reflections going the wrong way (see cube render)
 - [x] Fix triangle points have to be clockwise
-- [ ] Create a 3d file reader module
+- [x] Create a 3d file reader module
+- [ ] Add support for colors in the reader module
 - [x] Data structures for scene representation
 - [ ] Clean source code from debugging code
 - [x] Fix negative lighting bug